Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Top ten YouTube countries with population (REF: backlinko.com)

 I’m not a digital advertiser, but I can see that people in the UK and Canada watch a large number of videos per sitting.
-If I were an advertiser though, I’d pump those two countries with video ad after video ad because, statistically, those residents will take the eyeball kicking.
+If I were an advertiser, I’d pump those two countries with video ad after video ad because, statistically, those residents will take the eyeball kicking.
 All things being equal, I definitely need a VPN to terminate outside of Canada, the UK, and the United States (English-speaking countries) to enjoy YouTube more.

 Does age play a factor?
 Who don’t advertisers want?
 I want to be that guy on paper.